clickyquack/os-assignment/README.md

-This program is a simpler implementation of the producer-consumer problem using a buffer table in C. It uses the shared memory and semaphore functionality defined in the C Standard & POSIX library to achieve this.
+This program is a simple implementation of the producer-consumer problem using a buffer table in C. It uses the shared memory and semaphore functionality defined in the C Standard & POSIX library to achieve this.
 In a terminal in a Linux or Unix environment with gcc installed, the program can be run by running:
 ```
 ./run_demo.sh
 ```